 Resource Table - We love getting out in the community and putting up a table with information and services we provide.
 A staff member will be there to answer any questions you may have about our services, volunteering and internships.

 Tri-County Safe Harbor Services.
 Please indicate with your request which service you are requesting.
 Thanks.

 Community Presentation and Table Request

 Tri-County Safe Harbor takes pride in providing domestic violence, teen dating violence and sexual assault education to the community.
 To request a table or presentation for your next event please complete the following information below.
 Please allow at least 14 business days after the request is received to process.
 Requests are met based on staff availability.
 Although we attempt to fill all speaking engagements a request is not a guarantee a speaker will be available.
 Thank you.

-Teen Dating Violence - What is Teen Dating Violence, what does it look like, red flags and how you can help a friend who might be in a unhealthy relationship.
+Teen Dating Violence - What is Teen Dating Violence or what does it look like?
+Red flags and how you can help a friend who might be in a unhealthy relationship.